susom/redcap-em-autonotify-migration-tool/README.md

 Once all projects have been migrated, you should remove the plugin from the system so no new projects are able to create more AutoNotify settings.

+During migration, AutoNotify rules are deactivated.
+This means they should no longer fire so participants shouldn't receive multiple notifications (one from AutoNotify and one from Alerts and Notifications).

+However, the DET url is left in-tact so if you are using the pre- and post- DET URL options at the bottom of AutoNotify, they should continue to work (but both will occur PRE or POST Alerts and Notifications -- I haven't tested)